zorimo76/translations/CONTRIBUTING.md

 `description` describes more about the message, where it's displayed, the context, etc. Do not change this.

-`message` is the actual translated message. `null` means that this message has not been translated into this language and the English version will be used instead.
-Translate the message to the desired language and write the translated message here as a JSON string.
+`message` is the translated message.
+This is what you should change. `null` means that this message has not been translated into this language and the English version will be used instead.
+Write the translated message here as a JSON string.
 For example, to translate `Turbo Mode` into Spanish, you would write `"Modo Turbo"` instead of `null`.

 Remember, this file is JSON.
 That means that strings need to have "quotes around them" and that you may need to escape certain special characters (although you probably won't have to do any escaping)